agentcentabob/webapp25/README.md

     - [x] account button functionally showing at bottom of menu

 #### last day fixes
-- [ ] embedded map not centred
+- [x] embedded map not centred
 - [ ] featured articles styling and carousel
 - [ ] update placeholder texts
-- [ ] narrow bottom section of home page to be under sidebar
+- [x] narrow bottom section of home page to be under sidebar
-- [ ] remove card view in library, list only
+- [x] remove card view in library, list only
-- [ ] make article viewer wider
+- [x] make article viewer wider
 - [ ] restyle latest notes section
 - [ ] image preview size in markdown editor
+- [ ] styling of latest note cards
+- [x] welcome back text with username on home page

 ### deferred tasks
 *these tasks would see improvements to the website, however they are not within the current scope and timeline of the project*